vikasdhiman0635/one_of_the_biggest_project_in_my_life/README.md

               I am completely update the chat service on my site.
 I am very happy alot. :smiley:

 Date 28/09/2020
-            Hello all
+            Hello all<br>
-            Today one thought comming in my mind.
+            Today one thought comming in my mind.<br>
-                My thought is, I can get a diery and wright all problem in my diery.
+                My thought is, I can get a diery and wright all problem in my diery.<br>
-            So, Today i got a diery and tomorrow I will start to wright all problem.
+            So, Today i got a diery and tomorrow I will start to wright all problem. <br>
-            After some time i will change it.
+            After some time i will change it.<br>
-            I am trying my best.
+            I am trying my best.<br>